rogerhu/compsci_guides/The-Earliest-Moment-When-Everyone-Become-Friends.md

             }
         });

-        // Initially, we treat each individual as a separate group. int groupCount = n;
+        // treat each individual as a separate group int groupCount = n;
         UnionFind uf = new UnionFind(n);